srobo/docs/competition-simulator/index.md

 ### Updates

 Occasionally, we may release an update to the simulation.
-To update, you will need to delete the `competition-simulator-master` directory, and re-download it using the above link.
+To update, you will need to delete the `competition-simulator-<version>` directory, and re-download it using the above link.

 ## Overview